publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch20/schI/m__us_usc_t2_s901.md

          for fiscal year 2016—

-            (A) for the revised security category, $577,000,000,000 in new budget authority; and
+            (A) for the revised security category, $548,091,000,000 in new budget authority; and

-            (B) for the revised nonsecurity category, $530,000,000,000 in new budget authority;
+            (B) for the revised nonsecurity category $518,491,000,000 in new budget authority;

         (4)

          for fiscal year 2017—

-            (A) for the revised security category, $590,000,000,000 in new budget authority; and
+            (A) for the revised security category, $551,068,000,000 in new budget authority; and

-            (B) for the revised nonsecurity category, $541,000,000,000 in new budget authority;
+            (B) for the revised nonsecurity category, $518,531,000,000 in new budget authority;

         (5)